Kiran01bm/kubernetes-related/containerRuntimes/ReadMe.md

 # General Notes

 ## Conatiner runtime options
-runc, rkt, frakti, cri-containerd and more.
+runc (runC is the reference implementation of the OCI runtime specification), rkt, frakti, cri-containerd and more.

 ## CRI - Container Runtime Interface
 Most of the Conatiner Runtimes are based on the **OCI standard** which defines how the runtimes start and run your containers, but they lack a standard way of interfacing with an orchestrator.
 This makes things complicated for tools like kubernetes, which run on top of a container runtime to provide you with orchestration, high availability, and management.
 Kubernetes therefore introduced a standard API to be able to talk to and manage a container runtime.
 This API is called the Container Runtime Interface (CRI).